hwanclin/hwanclin.github.io/_pages/research.md

 ---
 This page is under construction.

-Here, I make a narrative of my intellectual contributions to the economics literature right after a short list of ongoing research projects given below:
+Here, I make a narrative of my intellectual contributions to the economics literature right after a short list of my research in progress given below:

 ## Research in Progress